St. George's Day, April 25 (Newfoundland and Labrador)

 Today Labour Day is mostly a generic day off work perhaps best known for signaling the begining of the academic year for school-aged children.
 People very involved in the organized labour movement, which is to say unions and their political supporters, will sometimes stage parades or protests to raise awareness of contemporary issues relating to Canada’s working men and women.

 Thanksgiving is a uniquely North American holiday, celebrated in Canada and the United States to commemorate the traditional autumn harvest and give thanks for the wealth and bounty of the New World.
-It originated from a government tradition of giving annual thanks for various different things before settling on this theme.
+On both sides of the border, it originated from a longstanding government tradition of giving an annual resolution of thanks for various different things before settling on the “harvest bounty” theme.

 The main event of Thanksgiving is an enormous, lavish Thanksgiving dinner composed of iconic North American foods, including turkey, sweet potatoes, corn, Brussels sprouts, cranberries, and pumpkin pie.
 Since Canada’s farming season ends earlier due to the country’s cold climate, Canadian Thanksgiving is held several weeks before American Thanksgiving, which does not occur until late November.